nisarg64/Devops-AdvancedDocker/README.md

 ```

 - [Deploy](https://github.com/nisarg64/Devops-AdvancedDocker/blob/master/DockerDeploy/post-receive-blue) the dockerized simple node.js App to blue slice.
+	- These commands will trigger the post-receive hook of the blue-slice to deploy the app
 ```
 	git push blue master
 	curl localhost:50100
 ```

 - Change the message in the main.js file for blue slice.

 - [Deploy](https://github.com/nisarg64/Devops-AdvancedDocker/blob/master/DockerDeploy/post-receive-green) the dockerized simple node.js App to green slice.
+	- - These commands will trigger the post-receive hook of the green-slice to deploy the app
 ```
 	git push green master
 	curl localhost:50101